Board Games That Help Teach History!

 “The year is 1803.
 Take on the role of a team of explorers tasked by President Thomas Jefferson to chart the American West.
 Befriend the natives, live off the resources the land provides and be the first to set up camp on the Pacific coast.
 Players will have to manage hands of cards representing characters who will help to gather resources, recruit Indians and move forward in this race to discover the route from sea to shining sea.
 Beautifully illustrated, Lewis & Clark will have players reliving the exciting voyages of some of the most famous explorers the world has ever known”

 Timeline isn’t a single game.
-Instead, it is a series of games that features all sorts of different categories like Music & Cinema, Americana, American History, etc.
+Instead, it is a series of games that features all sorts of different categories.

 Gameplay is straightforward.
 Players are each given a hand of cards that have events on the front and their corresponding dates on the back.
 The goal is to slowly create a timeline of events.
 Players do that by taking turns placing their cards in the correct place on the timeline in relation to other events.
 If they guess correctly, then the card stays.
 If they do not, then the card is discarded and they have to try again.